iFixit/toolbox/README.md

 ### Deploying

-We use npm to publish Toolbox with semantic versioning.
-An npm publish happens automatically each time a commit is pushed to Master (does not work on an amended commit).
+We use NPM to publish Toolbox with semantic versioning.
+A publish happens automatically each time a commit is pushed to Master (does not work on an amended commit).